tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/adyen.rst

 Credentials tab
 ---------------

-Odoo needs your **API Credentials** to connect with your Adyen account, which comprise:
+CoquiAPPs needs your **API Credentials** to connect with your Adyen account, which comprise:

 - **Merchant Account**: The code of the merchant account to use with Adyen.
 - :ref:`API Key <adyen/api_and_client_keys>`: The API key of the webservice user.